Eedma/asteroids/README.txt

+asteroids v1.0 -  game in vanilla javascript

 link to the tutorial - https://www.youtube.com/watch?v=HWuU5ly0taA

-asteroids game in vanilla javascript
+for some reason doesn't works on safari